tonysm/jigsaw.tonysm.com/source/_posts/2022-08-07-rich-text-laravel-attachments-with-media-library.md

 })->name('attachments.store');
 ```

 Now, we're also returning a `attachable_sgid` field with the `image_url`. `SGID` is short for Signed Global IDs, which are essentually a string key that may represent any model (or object) in our application.
 You can think of it as a URL for your models.
-It's provided by the [GlobaliD Laravel](https://github.com/tonysm/globalid-laravel) package, which the Rich Text Laravel package uses under the hood.
+It's provided by the [Globalid Laravel](https://github.com/tonysm/globalid-laravel) package, which the Rich Text Laravel package uses under the hood.
 That should be added to the Trix attachment in the front-end.
 Our final version there should be something like this:

 ```blade
 @props(['id', 'value', 'name', 'disabled' => false])